 And now, presenting…translating lessons from abroad into transferable career skills.
 Or, more simply: how your study abroad semester can earn you the big bucks.

-If you're having difficulty communicating the nitty gritty versus a more lofty response, read on and take notes from our study abroad - career development cheat sheet!
+If you're having difficulty communicating the nitty gritty growth and development versus a more lofty response, read on and take notes from our study abroad career development cheat sheet!
+These professional goals for studying abroad will have you cruising to the "hired" side of life in no time.

 Since we rarely take inventory of the skills that we do have, it is no wonder that study abroad students return with an overwhelming sense of, "Well, I know I learned some stuff.
 I'm just not quite sure how to articulate it..."